 Qualified retirement plan.
 For this purpose, the following plans are qualified retirement plans.

-- A qualified employee plan - A qualified employee annuity - A tax-sheltered annuity plan (403(b) plan). - An eligible state or local government section 457 deferred compensation plan.
+- A qualified employee plan - A qualified employee annuity - A tax-sheltered annuity plan (403(b) plan). - An eliqible state or local government section 457 deferred compensation plan.

-Form 4972
+Form 4972 Department of the Treasury

 Tax on Lump-Sum Distributions